-The MAPD data also demonstrates that delinquencies (Figure 8) and forbearance rates (Figure 9) appear to be highest in communities that are largely urban and lower-income, although some rural communities also stand out as well.
+The MAPD data also demonstrates that delinquencies (Figure 7) and forbearance rates (Figure 8) appear to be highest in communities that are largely urban and lower-income, although some rural communities also stand out as well.
 This suggests a statistical correlation between mortgage delinquency, race/ethnicity and income.
-Specifically, the rate of delinquency trends higher in zip codes with higher percentages of households of color (Figure 10) and in zip codes with higher percentages of low-income households (Figure 11).
+Specifically, the rate of delinquency trends higher in zip codes with higher percentages of households of color (Figure 9) and in zip codes with higher percentages of low-income households (Figure 10).

-In light of this correlation and considering the previously described economic hardship that has disproportionately impacted lower-income people and people Figure 8: Percent 30+ days delinquent by zip code (April 2021)
+In light of this correlation and considering the previously described economic hardship that has disproportionately impacted lower-income people and people of color, the CTHAF program will be designed to prioritize those households.

+Figure 7: Percent 30+ days delinquent by zip code (April 2021)